ortus-boxlang/boxlang-docs/language/classes/final-constructs.md

 ## Final Classes

-Classes can be declared as final, meaning they cannot be extended (inheritance) by other components.
+Classes can be declared as final, meaning they cannot be extended (inheritance) by other classes.
 This is the ultimate code reuse blocker!
-However, a final class CAN extend other components.
+However, a final class CAN extend other classes.

 {% hint style="success" %}
 Final classes can be used to prevent inheritance where it is not allowed.
 Great for APIs, frameworks, and libraries where the author wants to be strict about the usage of such code templates.